-Free cash flow was \$1.0 billion and \$317 million for the years ended December 31, 2010 and 2008, respectively, compared to negative free cash flow of \$285 million for the year ended December, 31, 2009.
-The increase in free cash flow in 2010 compared to 2009 is primarily due to decreases in cash paid for interest and reorganization items offset by increases in capital investments to enhance our residential and commercial products and service capabilities and changes in operating assets and liabilities that provided more cash.
-The decrease in free cash flow in 2009 compared to 2008 is primarily due to reorganization items, an increase in cash paid for interest and changes in operating assets and liabilities that provided less cash offset by an increase in Adjusted EBITDA.
+Free cash flow was \$1.0 billion for each of the years ended December 31, 2011 and 2010 compared to negative free cash flow of \$285 million for the year ended December, 31, 2009.
+The increase in free cash flow in 2011 and 2010 compared to 2009 is primarily due to decreases in cash paid for interest and reorganization items offset by increases in capital investments to enhance our residential and commercial products and service capabilities.